Three Little Chickpeas

 Storage

-Mango cherry smoothie in a glass with a straw.
+A cherry and mango smoothie in a glass with a straw and two cherries.

 New to adding greens to your smoothie?

-If you’re new to adding greens to your smoothie and not sure if you’d like it, start with spinach.
-It has a milder taste than kale and it’s easier to cover up with fruit.
-You can also try adding half the amount of greens, then over time slowly increase the amount as you get used to them.
+Start with spinach.
+It has a milder flavor than kale and blends in more easily with fruit.
+You can also start with half the amount of greens, then slowly add more over time as you get used to the flavor.

 Related recipes